103sbavert/JADA/README.md

 It uses Kotlin entirely and it uses Navigation Components and parts of the MVVM architecture pattern.

-It uses Retrofit2 to access a webserver that uses the API mentioned above to retrieve information about the word entered by the user in the search bar and to show the results it uses a scroll view.
+It uses Retrofit2 to access a webserver that uses the API mentioned above to retrieve information about the word entered by the user in the search bar and to show the results it uses a recycler view.
 It also uses Material Components throughout the app wherever possible.

 This app can be used by absolute beginners as a way to learn some basic things like using ViewModels or LiveData or Material Components.